Headless or Traditional CMS? Schemes, Use Cases, Pros and Cons

 - It is mainly designed for developers.
 Therefore, it may decrease the leverage of these systems by non-technical users.
 It also creates challenges in agility for hindered companies while responding to market demands.

-Among the most popular traditional CMS are WordPress, Shopify, Joomla, Drupal, and others.
+What are the most popular traditional CMSs?
+We can list WordPress, Shopify, Joomla, and Drupal to name a few.

 What Is a Headless CMS and How It Works

-Most often, a headless CMS doesn’t generate any frontend code; content here is provided as a service.
-Therefore headless CMS sometimes can be called ‘Content-as-a-Service’ (CaaS).
+Most often, a headless CMS doesn't generate any frontend code; content here is provided as a service.
+Therefore a headless CMS can sometimes be called "Content-as-a-Service" (CaaS).
 It creates the best user experience since frontend developers can continue developing new functionality and add new features for any channel without dependence on the core/backend part.

-Headless CMS can be very advantageous, although it also has some disadvantages.
-Let’s have a look at them in order to choose the best fit CMS for your project.
+A headless CMS can be very beneficial, yet it does have some restrictions worth noting if you're choosing between a traditional or headless CMS.
+Let's have a look at them in order to choose the best-fit CMS for your project.

-- Omnichannel experience that allows you to distribute content across various platforms from a single backend.
+- The omnichannel experience that allows you to distribute content across various platforms from a single backend.

-- Headless CMS provides its users with flexibility.
+- A headless CMS provides its users with flexibility.
 Developers can choose their favorite tools and frameworks to build different frontends.
 It creates a unique user experience.

 - Secure third-party integrations.